polifonia-project/portal/README.md

 If you want to force re-populating the indexes when rerunning the application, modify the file `backend/conf_categories.json` and remove every occurrence of `"status":"ingested"`.

+### Reconciliation

+TODO - which functions and parameters to use
+TODO - workflow

 ### Backend and frontend

+In `frontend/package.json` define:

-In `frontend/package.json` define the proxy for your backend application (dev server only).
-Default is `"proxy": "http://127.0.0.1:5000/"`
+ * the proxy for your backend application. default is `"proxy": "http://127.0.0.1:5000/"` on a dev server and `"proxy": "http://0.0.0.0:5000/"` in production.
+ * the homepage. default is `.` on a dev server, and the full URL in production.

-### Categories
+### Categories, Carousel, Cards

 TODO